tektutor/devops-feb-2023/Day5/README.md

 http://localhost:9000
 ```

-Create a project manually and select local, give a name for your project 'tektutor'.
+Create a project manually and select local, give your name for your project 'jegan'.
 Select maven and you will get the below instructions
 <pre>
 mvn clean verify sonar:sonar \
   -Dsonar.projectKey=jegan \